 Each advance is the personal obligation of the recipient receiving the cash until the expenses have been settled.
 The student must provide the College with a detailed expense record [Travel Expense Reimbursement Form] substantiating the amount of the advance.
 Date, places, amounts, original itemized receipts, name of persons and purpose of the advance must be documented.
-This documentation plus all unspent advances must be returned to Kelly Deemer for Student Government, Michele Shimer for Fraternity and Sorority Advising or the College department.
+This documentation plus all unspent advances must be returned to Kelly Deemer.
 Failure to return unused cash advances and/or proper documentation will be reported as taxable income and charged to the student's personal account.
 The College may revoke an individual's privilege to obtain cash advances if it is determined the student has abused College policy.